GreenFrogMCBE/GreenFrogMCBE/README.md

 + Example plugin: https://github.com/greenfrogmc/ExamplePlugin
 + Donation plugin: https://github.com/greenfrogmc/Donations

-You can install it by downloading this repo, running "npm i", "git submodule update -remote" and then "npm run start"
+You can install it by downloading this repo, then running "install.sh" if you are on Linux/MacOS if you are on Windows run "install.bat"

 + Credits: https://github.com/andriycraft/GreenFrogMCBE/blob/main/docs/Credits.md
 + Multilang docs: https://github.com/bufferfishq/GreenFrogMCBE/blob/main/docs/Multilang.md